 For systems with heated enclosures, a Temperature too Low or Temperature too High fault will activate the General Fault Alarm when the enclosure temperature is more than 5 °C above or below the specified temperature.
-Once the enclosure has reached the specified temperature, reset the General Fault Alarm, see To change parameters in Mode $2 \rightarrow \triangle$ .
+Once the enclosure has reached the specified temperature, reset the General Fault Alarm (see "To change parameters in Mode 2" on page 2-16).

-- 3. The system goes through an initialization period while showing the firmware version on the bottom line until the LCD displays the Normal Mode screen. - Enable Peak Tracking following the procedure outlined in Changing measurement and control parameters → - 5.
-Three to four minutes are required for the analyzer to establish reference spectra before displaying a reading.

-6. After initialization and establishment of reference spectra, the LCD displays four lines, the third of which is blank.
+- 3. The system goes through an initialization period while showing the firmware version on the bottom line until the LCD displays the Normal Mode screen. - 4.
+Enable Peak Tracking following the procedure outlined in "Changing Measurement and Control Parameters" on page 2-12. - 5.
+Three to four minutes are required for the analyzer to establish reference spectra before displaying a reading. - 6.
+After initialization and establishment of reference spectra, the LCD displays four lines, the third of which is blank.

+<NORMAL MODE>

-<NORMAL MODE> H2S: 5.036 ppmv P: 954.4mb T:76.1F
+H2S: 5.036 ppmv

+P: 954.4mb T: 76.1F